idvorkin/idvorkin.github.io/_d/ai-coder.md

   - includes the code before what you typed (huge improvement)
   - Finds the next line you likely want to change (great for sensing refactor)

-* They forked VS.Code so could keep most of what it has.
+- They forked VS.Code so could keep most of what it has.
-* They use Claude, which seems to be better then co-pilot
+- They use Claude, which seems to be better then co-pilot
-* I used it mostly in chat/apply mode, looking forward to using it on a project hwere I'm writing more of the code (probably will try when I look at the transformer code in jupyter again)
+- I used it mostly in chat/apply mode, looking forward to using it on a project hwere I'm writing more of the code (probably will try when I look at the transformer code in jupyter again)
+- You put in documentation tags to bring it, and it also does embeddings for it.

 ### Aider